NYUCCL/psiTurk/doc/file_desc/ad_html.rst

 ::

-	{% if assignmentid != "ASSIGNMENT_ID_NOT_AVAILABLE" %}
+	{% if assignmentid == "ASSIGNMENT_ID_NOT_AVAILABLE" %}

-		HTML/CSS FOR AD AFTER ACCEPTING
+		HTML/CSS FOR AD BEFORE ACCEPTING

 	{% else %}

-		HTML/CSS FOR AD BEFORE ACCEPTING
+		HTML/CSS FOR AD AFTER ACCEPTING

 	{% endif %}

 .. important::

-	If you want to access your own style sheets you ad needs to reference them like this: href="{{ server_location }}/static/css/bootstrap.min.css"
+	You cannot directly reference addition CSS or JS files in the ad since the ad server will host the ad using https://.
+As a result you need to include all CSS styles you want applied to your ad directly in the file.  boostrap.min.css is provided for free by the ad server.

 For example, here is an example template that comes with the default `stroop example <../stroop.html>`__.

 ::

 	<!doctype html>
 	<!--